Updated: Oct 25

 Pre-Listing Home Inspection Benefits for Sellers

 It’s no secret that touring a house provides prospective buyers with a taste of every day life in that home, but what lies underneath the surface may worry them.
 A house could be in perfect condition, yet without a pre-listing home inspection, potential buyers will retain their skepticism.
-Those concerns will in turn delay the process of successfully selling a house.
+Those concerns will in turn delay the process of successfully selling a house in Volusia county.

 In most cases, prospective buyers are trying to find a house for their family to call home for many years to come.
 In addition to the upfront costs of buying a house, prospective buyers are worried about finding hidden issues after they move in.
 The savvy home buyer knows that some issues can go unnoticed until they pose an immediate and substantial threat.
-They may be wondering:
+They may be wondering about the condition of there home:

-- Does the plumbing or electrical wiring need to be replaced?
+Will the home inspector determine if my plumbing or electrical wiring need to be replaced in my home?

 The best way to overcome the skepticism and concerns of prospective buyers is to find an excellent home inspection company.
 Make sure you choose a home inspector who will perform a rigorous inspection of your home; an inspector who is known to miss issues will be a waste of your time and money.
 Your home inspection company should provide a detailed inspection report, which you can use to increase buyers’ confidence by putting their minds at ease.